ProjectSidewalk/SidewalkWebpage/README.md

 1. SSH into containers: To ssh into the containers, run `make ssh target=[web|db]`.
 Note that `[web|db]` is not a literal syntax, it specifies which container you would want to ssh into.
 For example, you can do `make ssh target=web`.

 ### Programming environment
-The IDE [IntelliJ IDEA](https://www.jetbrains.com/idea/) is highly recommended for development, particularly with Scala.
+We recommend the [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE for development, particularly with Scala.
 You should be able to get a [student license](https://www.jetbrains.com/student/) to get the "ultimate" edition of IntelliJ IDEA.

+#### IntelliJ IDEA
-If using IntelliJ IDEA, we would recommend installing the [Play Routes](https://plugins.jetbrains.com/plugin/10053-play-routes/), [i18n support](https://plugins.jetbrains.com/plugin/12981-i18n-support/), and [HOCON](https://plugins.jetbrains.com/plugin/10481-hocon) plugins.
+On the first run of IntelliJ IDEA, make sure to select the Scala plugin.
+In addition, we recommend installing the [Play Routes](https://plugins.jetbrains.com/plugin/10053-play-routes/), [i18n support](https://plugins.jetbrains.com/plugin/12981-i18n-support/), and [HOCON](https://plugins.jetbrains.com/plugin/10481-hocon) plugins.

+#### Database tools
 To look at and run queries on your database, you will want to install a database client.
 [Valentina Studio](https://www.valentina-db.com/en/valentina-studio-overview) is a good cross-platform database client.
 People also like using [Postico](https://eggerapps.at/postico/) for Mac or [PGAdmin](https://www.pgadmin.org/download/) on Windows/Mac.

 You'll connect to the database using the following credentials: